 Falls pose a serious threat to patient safety.
 Accidental falls are among the most common incidents reported in hospitals.
-Growing evidence indicates that falls occurring in the hospital can be reduced with planning and intervention techniques, however, there is limited research that has been published on fall reduction strategies written by staff nurses.
+Growing evidence indicates that falls occurring in the hospital can be reduced by planning and intervention techniques, however, there is limited research that has been published on fall reduction strategies written by clinical nurses.

 Additionally, research has shown that when interventions are developed in an interprofessional manner, they can reduce falls by 20–30%.